Ric Flauding

-Richard Gordon Flauding (February 2, 1954 - July 26, 2021) is an American arranger, composer, songwriter, and classically trained guitarist who has recorded several contemporary jazz and pop music albums and received an ASCAP Plus Award.
+Richard Gordon Flauding (February 2, 1954 - July 26, 2021) was an American arranger, composer, songwriter, and classically trained guitarist who has recorded several contemporary jazz and pop music albums and received an ASCAP Plus Award.
 His commissions include arrangements for guitar and orchestra, jazz ensembles, big band, contemporary jazz instrumentals, as well as choral and symphony productions.
 He has written, arranged, and recorded in many styles, including jazz and classical, and conducts professional and amateur jazz ensembles.

 Biography

 Early recordings and studio work

 Flauding began his recording and performance career while still in high school in Southern California.
 His first professional gigs were as lead guitarist and arranger for the band, Group Effort, formed by Ric and an older brother.
 With a full-time manager, the band performed in venues in Los Angeles and Orange County, California, during the late 1960s and early ’70s.
 He began formal musical studies at age eleven, learning to play trumpet in school, but quickly transitioned to guitar and studied privately with Barney Kessel and Horace Hatchett, classical guitar with Ted McKown, and flamenco performance with Ricardo de Escobal.
 Over the next ten years Flauding developed his knowledge of composition and music theory and immersed himself in the academic side of the art with Albert Harris, Bryant McKernan, John Shaffer Smith, and others.

 In addition to an active performance schedule in the late-1970s and early 1980s, Flauding worked as a session guitarist and producer, taking part in recording sessions with some of the country's top bands and jazz ensembles.
 As an arranger and producer he participated in recording projects with artists such as David Benoit, John Patitucci, Eric Marienthal, Brandon Fields, Russell Ferrante, Wayne Bergeron and other well-known jazz artists and studio musicians.
 He performed with popular jazz, pop, and flamenco artists, including Bob James, Richard Elliot, Rick Braun and Michel Camilo.
 While on the staff of Yale Video Productions in Anaheim, California, Flauding connected with sound engineer John Fischer, which led to his first important recording contract and the release of his New Age Jazz album, "Refuge," for Spindletop Records.
 Over the next five years he recorded with other labels before forming his own private label, Flauding Music.

 Flauding's second album, Letters, featured performances by popular jazz artists Novi Novog on viola, Emil Palame and Russell Ferrante on piano, Freddie Washington on bass, and Sam Riney on saxophone.
 The album was produced by the renowned jazz guitarist and record producer Paul Brown and became a pre-nomination Grammy candidate.
 During the same period Flauding completed the UCLA Film Scoring Program where he won awards for motion picture and commercial scoring.
 His contemporary jazz, new age, and cinematic compositions were recognized for their originality by Billboard magazine, the American Song Festival, and the American Society for Composers, Authors, and Publishers (ASCAP).